-If reading food labels is part of your shopping experience, you’ve probably seen the ingredient “xylitol” coming up and more and more the past couple years.
+If reading food labels is part of your shopping experience, you’ve probably seen the ingredient “xylitol” coming up more and more the past couple years.
 Reported by most manufactures as being “all natural,” few suspect it’s anything but healthy.
-Unfortunately, natural doesn’t always mean “non-toxic”.
+Unfortunately, natural doesn’t always mean “non-toxic.”

-Unfortunately, the reports on the internet have been anything but clear, and people ask me quite regularly about whether xylitol has been proven dangerous or beneficial to our health.
-So I have researched the xylitol side effects to find out whether it is really safe or not.
+To make matter worse, the reports on the Internet have been anything but clear, and people ask me quite regularly about whether xylitol has been proven dangerous or beneficial to our health.
+So I have researched the xylitol side effects to find out whether this artificial sweetener is really safe or not.

 Xylitol is a sugar alcohol, which is a low-digestible carbohydrate that resists starches and includes fiber.
 Recently gaining ground in many health circles because of the claim that sugar alcohols are “natural,” other varieties you’ve probably seen in the stores include:

-Considered a crystalline alcohol, xylitol is actually a derivative of xylose – a crystalline aldose sugar that is not digestible.
-(1, 2) Xylose, not xylitol, is naturally found in nature as it is mostly obtained from birch bark.
-Yet, just because something is “natural,” doesn’t mean that it is good for you.
-I stress this because, ever since research conducted in the 1950s, it has been known that: (3)
+Considered a crystalline alcohol, xylitol is actually a derivative of xylose — a crystalline aldose sugar that is not digestible.
+Xylose, not xylitol, is naturally found in nature as it is mostly obtained from birch bark.
+Yet, just because something is “natural” doesn’t mean that it is good for you.
+I stress this because, ever since research conducted in the 1950s, it has been known that: (1)

 - People who eat foods with xylose tend to experience digestive issues like gas, bloating and diarrhea.

 - Liver evaluation suggests that xylose gets stored in the body.

 When foods that are eaten are normally digested, nutrients, like vitamins and minerals, are absorbed into the bloodstream in the small intestine.
 However, when chemical compounds like xylitol are consumed, the body cannot utilize them so they travel through your GI tract relatively unscathed.